 7. The Folding Trellis

 Start by building the outside square of one side of the trellis.
-Then, run the wooden slats vertically and horizontally in order to create a checkered pattern and repeat the same steps for the other side of the tomato trellis.
+Then, run the wooden slats vertically and horizontally to create a checkered pattern and repeat the same steps for the other side of the tomato trellis.
 Finish by connecting the sides with hinges or wires.

 8. The 3-Step Trellis